sunils34/visualize-aws/README.md

 # visualize-aws
-A locally hosted tool to better manage AWS services
+A locally hosted tool to manage AWS services